Vegetation Cover Dataset

 - Bare ground

 What types of satellite imagery and field data are we talking about?
-Essentially, the RAP uses: 1) satellite imagery from the Landsat program and 2) field vegetation data from the Natural Resources Conservation Service’s Natural Resources Inventory (NRI) and Bureau of Land Management’s Assessment, Inventory, and Monitoring (AIM) programs.
+Essentially, the RAP uses: 1) satellite imagery from the Landsat program and 2) field vegetation data from the Natural Resources Conservation Service’s Natural Resources Inventory (NRI), Bureau of Land Management’s Assessment, Inventory, and Monitoring (AIM), and National Park Service Northern Colorado Plateau Network (NCPN) programs.